 The buildings manager’s role is made up of two main aspects, ensuring the day to day maintenance and running of the people is happening as well as looking after the culture of the building and that all residents are upholding the Body Corporate rules.

 The building managers’ role is not as easy as people perceive.
-There two main jobs are the day to day role of ensuring maintenance, cleaning, rubbish and so on is taken care of and the second is being in contact with the residents, owners, tenants, organising and running of meetings and AGM’s.
+They have two main jobs which are the day to day role of ensuring maintenance, cleaning, rubbish and so on is taken care of and the second is being in contact with the residents, owners, tenants, organising and running of meetings and AGMs.

 The day to day operations include but are not limited to several task.
 Cleaning is an important aspect of this, including the inside and outside of the building.
 They also ensure the building Warrant of Fitness is up to date as well as certifying the security is up to scratch.